UNCOMMON CARE IS MENTAL HEALTH SUPPORT THAT'S GOT YOU COVERED

 A GP AT YOUR FINGERTIPS

-As part of the changes introduced because of COVID-19 all HCF members may access online GP consultations through GP2U for free# until the end of September 2020.
-You may call our partner GP2U on 1300 472 866 or register to book an appointment here.
-If you’re worried about your mental wellbeing a GP is a great place to start.
+As part of the changes introduced because of COVID-19 all HCF members may access online GP consultations through GP2U for free# until at least 31 December 2021.

 You may also be able to access bulk-billed online GP services with your current provider.